1.5 Mile Run - How Much Time Can I Shave Off in 6 Months?

 That's a lot of improvement needed.
 Whether you are actually able to reach that will be determined by:

 With regards to talent...
 I think there are certain levels that any reasonably fit individual can reach.
 But being able to run at 5:20 min/mile speed for a prolonged period of time will also depend on your talent.
-I know many good runners who have a lot of difficulty simply reaching that speed, let alone stay at it for a longer time.
+I know many good runners who can run brilliantly.
+But they are not able to hit that speed for eight minutes straight.

 1.5 mile run get faster